 Baberstyke is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Baberstyke family lived in Wiltshire where they held a family seat from the 11th century.
 The family takes its name from a place called Baverstock in this area.

 Early Origins of the Baberstyke family

 The surname Baberstyke was first found in Wiltshire at Baverstock, a small village and former civil parish.
 Conjecturally they were Lords of the manor of Baverstock, originally Babestoche, which was held at the time of the taking of the Domesday Book Survey in 1086, by the Abbess of Wilton.

 Early History of the Baberstyke family

-Another 169 words (12 lines of text) are included under the topic Early Baberstyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baberstyke research.
+Another 53 words (4 lines of text) are included under the topic Early Baberstyke History in all our PDF Extended History products and printed products wherever possible.

 Baberstyke Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Baberstyke include Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.

 Early Notables of the Baberstyke family (pre 1700)